tenowg/java-library-archetype/src/main/resources/archetype-resources/README.md

 ## Getting started

-*Just some lines of description in prose and code that gets the possible user up and running with this tool.*
+*Just some lines of description in prose and code that gets the user up and running with this library.*

 ## Contribution
 *Change the following for correctness*